Spit It Out (Solar song)

 In South Korea, the song debuted at number 96, later peaking at number 71 on the Gaon Digital Chart.
 The physical version went on to debut at number two on the Gaon Album Chart.
 Moreover, the song attained international success, becoming her first top ten single on Billboard's World Digital Songs chart.
 The song gave Solar her first-ever solo music show win on SBS MTV's The Show on April 28, 2020.
-An accompanying music video for the song was directed by Zanybros.

 Background and release

-On April 10, RBW agency announced that Mamamoo's Solar would be making her solo debut with single "Spit It Out" on April 23.
+On April 10, 2020, RBW announced that Mamamoo's Solar would be making her solo debut with the single "Spit It Out" on April 23.
 The first promotional teaser poster for the single was released on the same day.
-The official cover artwork was finally revealed on April 13.
+The official cover artwork was revealed on April 13.
 On April 14, the first teaser photo and a 24-second intro teaser video were released through Mamamoo's official SNS accounts.
 On April 15, the second teaser photo was revealed.
 On April 16, the third teaser photo along with a performance version of concept teaser were released.
 On April 17, the fourth teaser photo and a special version concept teaser video were released.
 On April 20, the fifth teaser photo and a teaser for the music video of the single were released.
 Ahead of the single album release, Solar revealed an interview preview video recorded in the corner of the practice room during the choreography practice, through her official SNS channel.
 On April 22, the sixth teaser photo and another teaser for the music video were released.

 The single was released on April 23 with an accompanying music video.
 Solar participated in writing and conceptualizing the entire single album.

 Composition

 The song was written by Solar and Kim Do-hoon.
 Produced by Kim Do-hoon and rapper Sleepy, the song is composed in the key of E minor with a tempo of 128 beats per minute.
 It runs for three minutes and fourteen seconds.
 Musically, "Spit It Out" combines dark pop and Latin pop genres.
 It has been described as an empowering song built on "trance sound on top of an energetic beat."
-It features latin guitar riffs which blends with "unique synth sounds" and contains a catchy hook.
+It features Latin guitar riffs which blend with "unique synth sounds" and contains a catchy hook.
 The song uses minimalist instrumentation from bass and percussion to highlight the singer's vocals.
 The lyrics revolve around themes of self-confidence and success.
 According to a press release, the song lyrically "unleashes the words and actions that Solar wants to say, and expresses the confidence and confident figure that is not bound by other people's standards."